17th April 2018

 I took a wander around the Abbey ruins,

-once again feeling pretty pissed off with Henry VIII, and the fellow who later used gunpowder on the abbey remains as a quarry, using gunpowder. (*A visit to the Alhambra in Granada was an earlier time I felt this anger against a long-dead king)
+once again feeling pretty pissed off with Henry VIII*, and the fellow who used the abbey remains as a quarry, using gunpowder. (*A visit to the Alhambra in Granada was an earlier time I felt this anger against a long-dead king)

 Then headed up the Tor (nearly there)

 The wind was blow you over / blow you to a standstill sort.
 If there wasn’t a Bronze Age burial on the top of the Tor before the monks got there, it would surely have been the only summit in the Southwest of England without one.
 The views were extensive right across the Levels.

 The Somerset Levels have lots of long ditches, often named ‘drains’.
 These were the first gates I noticed, showing how active the management may be.

 A long, straight bit of road out of Glastonbury was also exposed to a strong wind.

 Wonder no more about the Ciderthon

 The low-flying helicopter put in another appearance today.
 He was very close to the cables, the wind direction not in his favour.